hibernate/hibernate-jenkins-pipeline-helpers/README.md

     urlCredentialsId:
       - <credentialsId>
       - <otherCredentialsId>
+scm:
+  # User info for commits created during the job.
+Useful for releases in particular.
+  user:
+    name: ... # Defaults to 'Hibernate-CI'
+    email: ... # Defaults to 'ci@hibernate.org'
   # Remotes to be added to git when checking out.
 Useful for tracking (see below) in particular.
-scm:
   remotes:
     <remote-name>:
       # The URL of a remote